-Specific Performance & Real Estate Contracts
+Specific Performance & Contracts

-Elements of Specific Performance
+Elements of Specific Performance Actions

 Illinois courts hold (it means that is what the court said) that there are three elements of a specific performance action that must be proven before a court will award the remedy and make someone close on the sale of real estate.
 These elements comprise the specific performance definition for breach of contracts lawsuits involving the purchase of real property.

 Existence of valid, binding and enforceable contract